Aperion Care International

-The medical needs of a growing aging population in the United States has become increasingly complex and often requires the skills of medical staff and nursing facilities.
-Unfortunately, many disabled, rehabilitating and elderly individuals residing in these facilities become victimized at the hands of their caregivers through abuse, neglect and mistreatment.
-Others, suffer worsening conditions by a lack of quality care.
+The medical needs of a growing aging population in the United States have become increasingly complex and often require the skills of medical staff and nursing facilities.
+Unfortunately, many disabled, rehabilitating, and elderly individuals residing in these facilities become victimized at the hands of their caregivers through abuse, neglect, and mistreatment.
+Others suffer from worsening conditions by a lack of quality care.

-Aperion Care International is a 218-certified bed Medicare/Medicaid-participating nursing facility providing medical services to residents of Chicago and Cook County, Illinois.
-The facility is located at:
+This Western Avenue facility is a 218-certified bed Medicare/Medicaid-participating long-term skilled nursing home (not a continuing care retirement community) providing medical services to Chicago and Cook County, Illinois residents.
+Aperion Care International is located at:

 4815 South Western AVE

 Aperion Care International provides an array of medical services, and concierge services at its modern facilities, including: